 - REFUGEE heading

-Refugees: Cut lots and lots of images from a magazine or book that represents refugees.
+Cut lots and lots of images that represents refugees.
+You can search Google free images or get them from magazines or discarded books.
 Copy them in different sizes.
 Paste them on different coloured card.
-Cut also lots and lots of hands from a magazine, book or Google images (be careful; copyright may apply) and paste them on the refugee images.
+Cut also lots and lots of hands (same sources) and paste them on the refugee images.
 Keep a dozen hands to staple directly on the display board.

-Staple the silver coloured wrapping paper to the board.
+Staple the silver-coloured wrapping paper to the board.
 Create a line from the middle bottom part of the board to the middle left and right top part of the board.
-The V-shape overlaps the two iron beams in the middle and gives the display a dynamic feeling (see: Pirates display).
+The V-shape adds depth and gives the display a dynamic feeling.

 Staple the hands to the board but make sure not to use the space inside the V-shape.
 Staple the netting roughly over the hands to symbolize the fences, bars and borders that keep refugees from safety.
-Use the lines of the V-shape as the border.
+Use the lines of the V-shape as a guideline.

 Staple the heading of the display in the middle.
 Make sure the lines are straight.
-Under the heading I staple the phrase: ‘Every suitcase tells a story.’
+Under the heading you can staple the phrase: ‘Every suitcase tells a story.’
 Beginning at the end of the board I staple the smaller images of people and work towards the middle, ending with the largest images of people on the lines of the V-shape to create movement heading towards you.
-This symbolises all kinds of people coming from different directions, carrying their belongings in a suitcase, heading for safety.
+It symbolises all kinds of people coming from different directions,

 Place the suitcases in front of the display.
-Arrange the books on the display stand, on top of the suitcases and on the floor in front of the display.
-Connect the power to the Christmas lights.
+Arrange the books on the display stand, in or on top of the suitcases and spread them around on the floor in front of the display.